Efficient sampling and counting algorithms for the Potts model on $\mathbb Z^d$ at all temperatures: Polymer models, cluster expansions, and algorithms

 Let $\cC(G)$ be the set of all polymers on $G$, $\cG(G)$ be the collection of all sets of pairwise compatible polymers from $\cC(G)$, and let

 be the corresponding polymer model partition function.
 Then we have the identity

-The relation~\eqref{eq:HT-Poly} follows by extracting a common prefactor of $(1-p)^{|E(G)|} q^{|V(G)|}$ from the random cluster partition function.
-As a result of this the connected components consisting of a single vertex have weight one inside the sum.
-This is what enables the sum to be rewritten in terms of vertex-disjoint connected graphs on at least two vertices.
+The relation~\eqref{eq:HT-Poly} follows by extracting a common prefactor of $(1-p)^{|E(G)|} q^{|V(G)|}$ from the random cluster partition function. {To see this relation it may help to temporarily allow polymers that consist of a single vertex; since these receive weight one by~\eqref{eq:HTpolyweight} it is equivalent to remove these from the set of polymers.}